-- Launch LeaseSoft into new markets by assigning new, well-established companies as distributors in Europe, Asia Pacific - Aggressive marketing in China for LeaseSoft and related services - Expand relationships with key customers in the US, Europe and Asia Pacific. - Product Positioning through alliances and partnership. - Joint Ventures - Direct Marketing of Services. - Embark on roll up strategy by broadening M&A activities broadly in the software development domain. - Enhance the sales and marketing organization by hiring new key executives in the US, UK and Asia. - Effectively position and marketing campaign for 'Trapeze' or PTS.
+- Launch LeaseSoft into new markets by assigning new, well-established companies as distributors in Europe, Asia Pacific - o Aggressive marketing in China for LeaseSoft and related services - o Expand relationships with key customers in the US, Europe and Asia Pacific. - o Product Positioning through alliances and partnership. - o Joint Ventures - o Direct Marketing of Services. - o Embark on roll up strategy by broadening M&A activities broadly in the software development domain. - o Enhance the sales and marketing organization by hiring new key executives in the US, UK and Asia. - o Effectively position and marketing campaign for 'Trapeze' or PTS.
 This is a potentially big revenue generator in the banking domain for which NetSol has already invested significant time and resources towards completing the development of this application. - Explore new diversified opportunities in the areas of Business process Outsourcing.